Begin The Adoption Discussion

 In your professional role, you might encounter women who experience unplanned pregnancies.
 Given the sensitive nature of this topic, below are basic questions to guide you into an informational discussion with women about adoption.
-Please note that each situation is different and this is one suggested approach.
+Please note that each situation is different and this is simply a suggested approach.

 1. Have you taken a pregnancy test?
 Was it positive?

-Understand the situation.
+Understand the situation surround the possible pregnancy.
 Ask her thoughts and feelings regarding the positive pregnancy test.

 2. If yes, have you thought about your options?